-dblast is our Software as a Service (SaaS) system for the GxP-approved identification of Bacteria and Fungi based on ribosomal RNA gene sequences.
+dblast is our Software as a Service (SaaS) system for the GxP-compliant identification of Bacteria and Fungi based on ribosomal RNA gene sequences within regulated environments.

 Your query sequences are uploaded to a login-protected online server and immediately analysed, any single analysis is done in less than 3 seconds.
 Your results can be viewed in the web interface of the system and downloaded as a pdf report for approval and archiving.

 Every query sequence is searched against two comprehensive and high-quality reference databases of Bacteria and Fungi in parallel.
 The bacterial subset represents nearly all publicly available valid bacterial species (full length SSU rRNA).
 The fungal subset covers a representative subset of organisms relevant for identification in typical routine applications (D2 region of the LSU rRNA).

-The dblast service was developed for users which rely on highly reliable identification results (species level) based on ribosomal RNA gene sequence analysis.
-This group mainly includes clinical laboratories and quality control laboratories in industry (environmental monitoring, raw material testing, root cause analysis, etc.).
-But of course the service is also available to all other users interested.
+The dblast service was developed for laboratories which rely on highly reliable identification results (species level) based on ribosomal RNA gene sequence analysis and which operate within highly-regulated environments such as quality control laboratories in pharmaceutical industry.

 The dblast reference database consist of two subsets of ribosomal rRNA gene sequences which are searched and reported in parallel for every of your query sequences: